DEFRA/ffc-messaging/README.md

 `type` - Type of message using reverse DNS notation.
 For example, `uk.gov.demo.claim.validated`.

-`subject` - Optional, if the body alone is not sufficient to give context to the recipient.
-For example, `myImage.jpeg`.

 `source` - Name of the service sending the message.
-For example, `ffc-demo-claim-service`
+For example, `ffc-demo-claim-service`.

-`correlationId` - Optional, if distributed tracing through Application Insights is required.
+In addition, any property as described in the [Microsoft documentation](https://docs.microsoft.com/en-gb/javascript/api/@azure/service-bus/servicebusmessage?view=azure-node-latest#properties).

 #### Example